cac-t-u-s/cac-t-u-s.github.io/om-sharp/README.md

 ### Compatibility

 OM# can load patches created in OpenMusic.
-See the [how to import OpenMusic patches](pages/import-from-om).
+See [how to import OpenMusic patches](pages/import-from-om).
 Most OpenMusic external libraries are easily portable (or already ported).
 See [how to create or adapt a library](pages/write-library).
 Report any problems in porting or converting libraries or patches on the discussion forum (see below).